 When should you throw away a cutting board?

-A cutting board should be replaced if there are visible grooves or cuts in the cutting board that makes clean up difficult and cause gunk to build up on the board.
+A cutting board should be replaced if there are visible grooves or cuts in the cutting board that makes clean up difficult and causes gunk to build upon the board.

 Can you use both sides of a cutting board?